FrankReiser/ReiserRT_Core/README.md

 # ReiserRT_Core
-Frank Reiser's C++11 components for multi-threaded, real-time embedded systems.
+Frank Reiser's C++11 components for multi-threaded, realtime embedded systems.

 ## Preface
-The topic of real-time programming is a complicated.
-This README file cannot begin to cover this in any sort of detail.
+The topic of realtime programming is a complicated.
+This README file cannot begin to cover that in any sort of detail.
 I will just touch on a few specific items below:

 1. Determinism: What timeliness guarantees are required of the